-Visits to the groomer on a regular basis are a fact of life for many puppies, and finding a good groomer can make that fact something your puppy enjoys, or something he does not.
-Of course, it's easier on you, your puppy and the groomer if your puppy enjoy.
+Visits to the groomer on a regular basis are a fact of life for many puppies, and finding a good groomer can make this outing something your puppy learns to enjoy (rather than dread).
+Let's look at our tips for finding a suitable groomer for your dog.

-Get referrals.
 Word of mouth is a great place to start.
 Ask your veterinarian for recommendations.
-Ask other dog owners where they go.
+Ask other dog parents where they go.
 A call to other pet professionals, such as trainers, boarding kennels and pet sitters may also give you some good leads.

 Most groomers are quite matter-of-fact because that is an effective way to handle puppies, but matter-of-fact does not imply harsh or mean.
 You're looking for a groomer who will use gentle persistence with fidgety puppies, and who obviously adores puppies and doesn't get impatient or unduly stressed.
 A large window in the grooming area is an excellent sign; it means the groomer has nothing to hide.
 Absence of a window doesn't imply that there is anything wrong but, given a choice between equally well-recommended facilities, the window is a selling point.

-Ask question's How many dogs per day does the groomer book?
-If he tries to schedule too many dogs in per day he may be forced to rush to get things done.
+Ask questions.
+How many dogs per day does the groomer book?
+If they try to schedule too many dogs in per day they may be forced to rush to get things done.

 Rushing is not the way to handle an anxious puppy, and most puppies are anxious during their first few visits.
 Discuss pricing.
 Go ahead, pay a bit more for a groomer who does fewer dogs a day and who will have a bit more time for your puppy.

-The first couple of grooming experiences your puppy has will largely determine how he feels about groomers in the future.
+The first couple of grooming experiences your puppy has will largely determine how they feel about groomers in the future.
 So make every effort to ensure your puppy has a pleasant time.
 If you've allowed your puppy to get matted, then the first visit will take longer and cost more.
 If your puppy is very matted then shaving may be the only option.
 If this is the case don't blame the groomer.
-Instead have him teach you how to maintain your pup's coat properly so this will never be necessary again.
+Instead have them teach you how to maintain your pup's coat properly so this will never be necessary again.